VladimirMarkelov/haku/README.md

 * Windows binary tested on Windows 10.
 * Ubuntu binary tested on Ubuntu 18.
+* musl-Linux build

 ## Example with comments

 ```
 // Script header starts.

-// select the correct name of the utility depending on OS type
+// select the correct name of the utility "rm" depending on OS type
 #[not family(windows)]
 rm = "rm"
 #[family(windows)]